 Limited funds are available under this program.
 Shortterm loans are provided to eligible students for the purchase of books and supplies.

-Students must have a minimum GPA of 2.0 or above and have earned at least 6 credit hours to be considered for this book loan.
+Students must have a minimum GPA of 2.0 or above and be enrolled in at least 6 credit hours to be considered for this book loan.

 Veterans Benefits